pingpad-io/ping/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to Ping.
-As an open sourced project we only exist by contributions from users like you.
+Thank you for considering contributing to Pingpad!
+As an open source project we only exist by contributions from users like you.

-To contribute you will first need to fork the repo.
-To get the repository up and running, please look at the **Local setup** instructions at the end of the page.

 ## Code of Conduct